Seni2005/fpl-desk/README.md

 ## Day to day

-- **It refreshes on its own** every three hours.
+- **It refreshes on its own** every three hours, and every fifteen minutes on Saturdays and Sundays between 11:00 and 22:00 UTC, when matches are actually being played.
 FPL changes prices at about 01:30 UTC, and the 02:00 run picks that up.
+- **Live scores are as fresh as the last refresh, and the page says how fresh that is.** There is no server here, so the banner carries an "updated N minutes ago" stamp rather than pretending to be a live ticker.
+During a match window that is usually under fifteen minutes old; overnight it can be a couple of hours.
+The page will never show you a minute marker like `(64')`, because it cannot honestly know one.
 - **To force a refresh**, go to Actions → Refresh FPL data → Run workflow.
 - **Add it to your phone's home screen** and it behaves like an app.
 - Your filter and sort choices are remembered in your own browser.
 They never leave your device.